Skip to main content

 The live counterpart to aggregate.
 Buckets close incrementally as the watermark advances:

-import { LiveAggregation, LiveSeries, Sequence } from 'pond-ts';
+import { LiveSeries, Sequence } from 'pond-ts';

 const live = new LiveSeries({